Defending champion US women's volleyball team beats Brazil in semifinal thriller at Paris Olympics

 Kiraly and Roberto ultimately decided to do it, as long as their teams weren’t in the same group for the early matches in France.
 Once the pools were announced in June and their teams didn’t have to face off right away, they made it happen.

-On July 23, Brazil visited the Americans’ training center for four sets — some with their top lineups, some with the reserves to give those women key court time and practice before the matches that mattered.
+So, Brazil visited the Americans’ training center for four sets once the teams arrived — some with their top lineups, some with the reserves to give those women key court time and practice before the matches that mattered.

 Kiraly made a lineup change after the team’s five-set defeat to China on July 29 to open group stage play, moving veterans Larson and Kelsey Robinson Cook to reserve roles and bringing in Avery Skinner and Plummer.
 The Americans bounced back to beat Serbia two days later.

-Brazil built a 19-16 lead before the Americans pulled ahead 21-19 then Brazil got back to 21-all.
+Brazil built a 19-16 lead before the Americans pulled ahead 21-19, and then Brazil got back to 21-all.

 Plummer scored consecutive points in the attack to secure the first set 25-23.